Measurement & Evaluation of HCC Systems

 Software: For the most part, we will use R and RStudio.
 R is like a programming language, and RStudio is an IDE for R (like how Eclipse is an IDE for Java).
 R and RStudio are both free.
 For sample size calculations we will use G*Power (also free).

-Office hours: Office hours will be directly after class on Wednesday (3:45-4:45 pm).
+Office hours: Office hours will be directly after class on Monday (3:45-4:45 pm).
 If you want to meet outside of office hours, please send me an email with a few times you are available and the topic you want to talk about.

 Slides: Presentation slides are linked in the course schedule below (topics listed in orange are clickable and link to the slides).